filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 For more overall guidance on testing microservices, see "[Testing Strategies in a Microservice Architecture](https://martinfowler.com/articles/microservice-testing/)".

-**For testing microservice compatibility, an alternative approach to integrated end-to-end testing is contract testing.**
+**For testing microservice compatibility (but not functionality), an alternative approach to integrated end-to-end testing is contract testing.**

 > Contract testing is a technique for testing an integration point by checking each application in isolation
 > to ensure the messages it sends or receives conform to a shared understanding that is documented in a "contract".